Financing for projects designed as postdoctoral fellowships, carried out by young doctors (postdocs) coming to Poland from abroad.

 - having stayed outside Poland uninterruptedly for at least 9 months for the purpose of conducting scientific research;

 - intending to come to Poland no later than on the project’s starting date, or having come to Poland no earlier than in the year preceding the deadline for submitting applications in the competition.
-In the first planned call for applications the admissible time of arrival in Poland has been moved to 1 January 2013.

 For the duration of the project, the project manager (principal investigator; PI) shall be employed at the unit, with a commitment of at least 60% of a full-time employment for the purposes of project realisation.